How to Find Your Wine

 The body of the wine is not determined by one single factor, but rather, the combination of many factors like residual sugar and the alcohol by volume (ABV).
 Wine with high alcohol concentration will taste fuller than one with low alcohol concentration.
 But overall, the body of the wine – whether it is light, medium or full-bodied – is determined by taking a snapshot of many factors.
 To simplify, if the wine’s taste lasts longer in your mouth – say 30-40 seconds – it is full-bodied.

 To conclude, identifying characteristics of wines comes with practice.
 If you haven’t found your perfect wine yet, you should start now.
-Explore the Montemaggio vineyard in the Tuscany wine region or the online Chianti wine collection.
+Feel free to check out our Beginner’s Guide to Wine Tasting to help you get started.
+Explore the Montemaggio vineyard with a wine tasting or degustation by coming to visit the Tuscany wine region or take a look at our online Chianti wine collection.
 From the best Chianti Classico to organic wines, and much more, we offer quite the selection in our wine tastings to help you find ‘The One’.